Dog Reunited With Family After Saving Them In House Fire

 PHILADELPHIA (CBS)–Just in time for Valentine’s Day, “Jack,” a local dog being called a hero is back home with his family this morning.

-The reunion comes almost a month after a fire forced him and his family out of their west Philadelphia home.
+The reunion comes almost a month after a fire forced him and his family out of their West Philadelphia home.

 It happened in the 1400 block of North Alden Street last month.

+Dog Licks Family Members To Save Them From Burning Home In Philly

-Officials say the two-year-old Shepherd-Pitbull-mix licked his owner’s faces to alert them to the flames.
+Officials say the 2-year-old Shepherd-Pitbull-mix licked his owner’s faces to alert them to the flames.

 Jack has been in the care of the Red Paw Relief while his family’s home was being repaired.